Dominic-Stafford/CMS_POSDAS_23_GEN/README.md

 launch
 ```

 You will then see some switches for additional options, which can be left off for now.
-Then you will get the option to edit the cards which control the run: open these in turn (by default madgraph will open these with vim, after you've finished looking enter :quit! to exit without saving).
+Then you will get the option to edit the cards which control the run: open these in turn (by default MG5_aMC will open these with vim, after you've finished looking enter :quit! to exit without saving).
 The param card contains the parameters for the currently used physics model- by default this contains all of the SM interactions.
 The proc card contains speicfic cuts and other settings for madgraph when running.
-After you have looked at these cards, madgraph will compile some code to compute the process, then generate some events (by default 10000).
+After you have looked at these cards, MG5_aMC will compile some code to compute the process, then generate some events (by default 10000).

 Look in lhe file